-Site grading must be accomplished with minimum disruption to the Lot, and when finished shall not result in drainage onto adjoining Lots and Common Areas (except as established by natural drainage patterns) nor cause a condition that could lead to soil erosion.
+Site grading shall be accomplished with minimum disruption to the Lot, and when finished shall not result in drainage onto adjoining Lots and Common Areas (except as established by natural drainage patterns) nor cause a condition that could lead to soil erosion.
 Natural water drainage patterns existing prior to grading must be preserved.
-Developing a proper drainage plan will be the responsibility of the Owner.
-Existing road shoulder drainage patterns should be maintained where driveways intersect streets.
-Any drainage damage that may occur from one Lot to adjacent Lots or Common Areas because of a change in natural conditions will be the responsibility of the Owner of the Lot that caused the unnatural drainage flow.
+Developing a proper drainage plan shall be the responsibility of the Owner.
+Existing road shoulder drainage patterns shall be maintained where driveways intersect streets.
+Rectifying any drainage damage that may occur from one Lot to adjacent Lots or Common Areas because of a change in natural conditions shall be the responsibility of the Owner of the Lot that caused the unnatural drainage flow.
 No alteration of the grading of a lot or natural flow of water over and across a lot will be permitted without the prior written approval of the ARC.

 No structure, building, landscaping, fence, wall or other improvement shall be constructed, installed, placed or maintained in any manner that would obstruct, interfere with or change the direction or flow of water in accordance with the drainage plans.
-All culverts, bridges or other drainage Improvements constructed must be finished with headwalls, wing walls or other devices so as to prevent the erosion of slopes and soils, which may result in the exposure of drainage conduits or other Improvements.
-Culverts must be sized to accommodate existing roadway and site drainage.
-Drainage Improvements Visible From Neighboring Property must be finished in, stone or other ARC approved material.
-Boulders and landscaping are also encouraged to screen drainage Improvements.
+All culverts, bridges or other drainage Improvements constructed shall be finished with headwalls, wing walls or other devices so as to prevent the erosion of slopes and soils, which may result in the exposure of drainage conduits or other Improvements.
+Culverts shall be sized to accommodate existing roadway and site drainage.
+Drainage Improvements visible from Neighboring Property shall be finished in natural stone or other ARC approved material.
+The use of boulders and landscaping is also encouraged to screen drainage Improvements.